 Help for a cranky baby

 The discomfort of teeth coming into the mouth can cause your baby to become irritable.
 Signs of teething, in addition to fussiness, are drooling and the urge to mouth objects.
 A temperature of less than 100 degree is considered normal while teething.
 If your child has a fever while teething, call your physician.
 You can ease some of the discomfort by lightly rubbing your baby's gums with a clean finger or a wet gauze pad.
 A cool teething ring can also help soothe a baby´s tender gums.
+If it doesn't work then contact kids dentist near me.

 What should I do about thumb or pacifier sucking?